-The Investor Advisory Panel consists of eight members, including the Panel Chair.
-Each member of the Panel has been appointed for a two-year term.Nancy Averill
+The Investor Advisory Panel consists of nine members, including the Panel Chair.
+Each member of the Panel has been appointed for a two-year term.Jane Ambachtsheer

 As an academic and former senior executive in the financial services industry, Paul Bates has extensive knowledge of the capital markets and securities regulation.
-He is Special Advisor to the President and former Dean of Business at the DeGroote School of Business, McMaster University.
+He is Assistant Professor of Leadership, McMaster Divinity College.
+Previously he was Special Advisor to the President and former Dean of Business at the DeGroote School of Business, McMaster University.
 Prior to this position, he had an extensive career as CEO and other senior positions at several investment dealers.

 A former Commissioner to the Ontario Securities Commission, Mr. Bates brings a strong understanding of rule and policy development.
 He also brings in-depth knowledge of investor issues from his role as Chair of the Investor Education Fund, a non-profit organization established by the Ontario Securities Commission.

 Mr. Bates has also served as Governor of the Toronto Stock Exchange and as a director of Regulation Services Inc.